xd009642/xd009642.github.io/_posts/XXXX_Making_nifty_cli_tools_with_trustfall.markdown

 Then once I have the list of vertices I can map it to a printout, run docker commands on them.
 Anything I desire!
 The main part here is just using the queried data and creating a nice CLI interface to interact with it.
-And that's the meat of it.
-How I went about using Trustfall to make a nifty little CLI tool for myself.

-# Small Bonus UX
+## Small Bonus UX

 Before I go, on the theme of nice CLI interface, I'm using the [human-size](https://crates.io/crates/human-size) crate for working with sizes like `2GB` etc. Because of this all my size based